 Set Goals & Execute

 First, before creating ads, set SMART Goals.
 Doing so ensures you have a clear vision of who you’re targeting and why, and your desired outcome.
 Identify both the buyer persona and the stage of the buyer’s journey for your intended audience.
-Once a strong strategy is built, it’s time to create great content.

 Create captivating content